 Did it make you feel, even for a second, that they weren’t giving you their full attention?
 Multiply that feeling by every time you check your phone, and you’ll see how that can mushroom into a bigger attention issue while simultaneously giving your partner permission to do it too.

-How to Tell if Your Partner Is a Cellphone Addict
+Signs Your Partner Is a Smartphone Addict

 We’re all tied to our phones for work, appointments, kids, responsibilities, reminders and notifications, but how do you know whether it’s an obsession, a habit or a casual reference?